-Figure 3.28 Public Wastewater treatment plant and Natura 2000 Sites within 15Km (Source GCC).
+Figure 3.28 Public Wastewater treatment plant and European sites within 15Km (Source GCC).

 3.9.3 Sludge Management Plan

 The Galway City Council & County Council Operational Sludge Management Plan was adopted in January, 2011.
 The objectives of the plan are to: